 Alentejo in the last years has become a fantastic destination and during the fall is even better.
-With views into infinity plains, wheat fields alternate with vineyards, olive groves, and forests of cork oak, you will be impressed with such breathtaking views.
+With views into infinity plains, and wheat fields alternating with vineyards, olive groves, and forests of cork oak, you will be impressed with such breathtaking views.
 This is also a great time for water sports as water levels - usually lower during the hot summer months - have started to increase.
 Plus, Alentejo's slow-paced vibe is a big draw for visitors seeking to unwind.
-Afterward, visit the unique wineries of this region that produce some of the most awarded wines of the country, like Herdade do Esporão.
+Afterward, visit the unique wineries of this region that produce some of the most awarded wines in the country, like Herdade do Esporão.

 Covering over 100 km (62 miles), from Porto Covo in the Alentejo, to Burgau in the Algarve, it is protected by the South West Alentejo and Costa Vicentina National Park and is the best-preserved in Europe.
 Away from the busy coastal resorts, it's a timeless, uncrowded, wildly beautiful place.
 By the fall, holidaymakers are long gone and, aside from surfers riding some of the best waves in the country, you'll have these spectacular beaches to yourself, where you can relax and savor the contact with nature in the best way possible.

 As the summer crowds depart, tranquility returns to the Algarve.
 While the summer months are the height of the season, September, and even October, are some of the best months to visit the region.
-Weather is still warm enough for a day at the beach, yet fall colors are starting to erupt and a cool breeze blows in the evening.
+The weather is still warm enough for a day at the beach, yet fall colors are starting to erupt and a cool breeze blows in the evening.
 Also, take some time to travel inland, where you'll find an entirely different Algarve - white-washed quaint villages and lush woodland.
 Enjoy the beach, but also discover the best places that offer great food, fantastic wine tasting, golfing, and sightseeing.